Draakoor/h2m-gscscripts/ReadMe.md

 * Retropack/Trickshotmenu
   * Trickshot Scripts

+* Allow Team Selection
+  * This is a client script, which allows to select teams after connecting to a dedicated server

  * WIP Scripts
   * These scripts are not supported and might be unstable or dont work!